HEEDS helps to organize two sets of webinars on endocrine disrupting chemicals (EDCs). Recordings are available:

 EHN EHN

-- Webinar: Impacts of fracking in North and South America (in English and Spanish)by Sarah Howard on February 11, 2025 at 4:04 pm
+- Webinar recording: Impacts of fracking in North and South America (in English and Spanish)by Sarah Howard on February 11, 2025 at 4:04 pm

-This March 26 webinar will be presented with simultaneous English/Spanish interpretation.
-It will discuss the 9th edition of the Compendium of Scientific, Medical, and Media Findings Demonstrating Risks and Harms of Fracking and Associated Gas and Oil Infrastructure, published in 2023 by Concerned Health Professionals of New York and Physicians for Social Responsibility.
-The webinar is hosted by the Collaborative on Health and Environment (CHE).
+This March 26 webinar was presented with simultaneous English/Spanish interpretation.
+It discussed the 9th edition of the Compendium of Scientific, Medical, and Media Findings Demonstrating Risks and Harms of Fracking and Associated Gas and Oil Infrastructure, published in 2023 by Concerned Health Professionals of New York and Physicians for Social Responsibility.
+The webinar was hosted by the Collaborative on Health and Environment (CHE).

 - WATCH: Plastics: a health and environmental emergencyby EHN Curators on February 11, 2025 at 12:46 pm